 We will disclose job applicant personal information to the following types of entities or in the following circumstances (where applicable):

-If you have any questions about this Notice, please contact Human Resources at firstname.lastname@example.org or call us at 213-237-5000.
+If you have any questions about this Notice, your legal rights under California law or would like to exercise any of them, please contact us at www.latimes.com/dsarhr, email us as email@example.com or call us at 213-237-5000 (ask for HR).

 In this Notice, “Affiliates” refers to subsidiaries and entities in which the Los Angeles Times or its subsidiaries operate or have an ownership interest.